 We’ll walk you through the LLC creation process, share all the important steps you need to take after forming your company, explain all the differences between LLCs and other popular entity structures, and let you know how to find additional state-specific information.

-But first, let’s start by taking a look at some pros and cons.
+Before we elaborate on how to start an LLC, let’s take a look at some pros and cons.

 The advantages of structuring your business as an LLC – rather than operating as a general partnership or sole proprietorship, or starting a corporation – surpass its drawbacks in most cases.